 ART (as Hadrian): And I- I can't believe you’re- you've brought that with you.
 It uns- I've been told by you and by- by my superiors that it's- it might not be- dangerous to travel with, but- but I- it's so unsettling, I can't-

 NICK (as Fantasmo): I understand your concerns.
 The concerns of the lesser-educated.
 But trust me...
-What I say- [dismissive] There's nothing to fear from this book.
+When I say- [dismissive] There's nothing to fear from this book.
 Just because you personally do not know the intricacies of magical energies and arcane manipulations does not mean that it is something... evil or twisted or inherently... maleficent.

 NICK: That's not a word, but whatever.